The Worst Thanksgiving Meal Mistake You're Making

-So we turned to two apron-clad all-stars, Sue Smith, co-director of the Butterball Turkey Talk-Line, and Tucker Shaw, editor in chief at Cook's Country magazine (a part of America's Test Kitchen) for their pro-level fixes for the most common Thanksgiving cooking mistakes.
+We turned to two apron-clad all-stars, Sue Smith, co-director of the Butterball Turkey Talk-Line, and Tucker Shaw, former editor-in-chief at Cook's Country magazine (a part of America's Test Kitchen) for their pro-level fixes for the most common Thanksgiving cooking mistakes.
 These solutions are sure to help you earn gustatory gold this year.

 Mistake: Not making a shopping list.